 Your hotelier, vendor, and co-workers do not care about what you ate for dinner, how your kid is, or how hard you are working, and you don’t care about their stuff either.
 Let’s be honest.
 Small talk in email sucks.
 Just be direct.
 If you have a question about the BEOs, ask about the BEOs; let them know when you need a response and why you are asking the question so that they can give you a proper answer quickly.

 Use Bullet Points, not Paragraphs

 I have a client that, bless her soul, is a wonderful person that I love but she writes emails that will bring you to tears.
-She is kinda direct, she is mostly on point, she is just so freaking long winded that I will go and get a cup of coffee before I open her email because I know that I am going to be reading War and Peace.
+She is kinda direct, she is mostly on point, she is just so freaking long-winded that I will go and get a cup of coffee before I open her email because I know that I am going to be reading War and Peace.
 She pays me.
 She can do that.
 You, however, should avoid this and write one or two sentences and then summarize with bullet points.
-Hi Cindy, yes I am talking about you… but you already know that because I tell you all the time that your emails drive me nuts.
+Hi Cindy, yes, I am talking about you… but you already know that because I always tell you that your emails drive me nuts.

 Use Specific Subject Lines

 When I am dealing with a hotel or event vendor, I make sure that my subject line is spot on.
-Saves them time because they know what I want and it saves me time because I know what the reply is about.
-If the subject of the email changes, I simply change the subject line.
-So, if you are talking about the A/V set for Saturday’s reception, my subject line would be “Saturday Hilton A/V Set – ABC Group”.
-Trust me… the emailverse will breath a sigh of relief.
+It saves them time because they know what I want, and it saves me time because I know what the reply is about.
+If the subject of the email changes, I change the subject line.
+So, if you are discussing the A/V set for Saturday’s reception, my subject line would be “Saturday Hilton A/V Set – ABC Group.”
+Trust me… the emailverse will breathe a sigh of relief.

 Ditch the Folders